smalos/nuBuilder4-Code-Library/codelib/edit_return_to_browse_after_timeout/README.md

 ## Edit Screen: Return to the Browse Screen after an inactivity timeout period

-This snippet will (forcefully) redirect the user back to the Browse Screen after an inactivity timeout period.
+This snippet will (forcefully) redirect the user back to the Browse Screen after a pre-determined period of inactivity.
 A countdown timer will show the time left.
 When the mouse is moved, the timer is reset.

 <p align="left">